-In addition we can see the effect of NIBPs, as Fig.~\ref{fig:heuristics}(a) also depicts the value of the approximation ratio computed without noise (by utilizing the parameters obtained via noisy training).
+In addition, we can see the effect of NIBPs as Fig.~\ref{fig:heuristics}(a) also depicts the value of the approximation ratio computed without noise by utilizing the parameters obtained via noisy training.
 Note that evaluating the cost in a noise-free setting has practical meaning, since the classicality of the Hamiltonian allows one to compute the cost on a (noise-free) classical computer, after training the parameters.
 For $p>4$ this approximation ratio decreases, meaning that as $p$ becomes larger it becomes increasingly hard to find a minimizing direction to navigate through the cost function landscape.
-Moreover, the effect of NIPBs is evident in Fig.~\ref{fig:heuristics}(c) where we depict the average absolute value of the largest cost function partial derivative (i.e., $\max_{lm}|\partial_{lm}\widetilde{C}|$).
-This plot shows an exponential decay with $p$ of the partial derivative in accordance with Theorem~\ref{thm1}.
+Moreover, the effect of NIPBs is evident in Fig.~\ref{fig:heuristics}(c) where we depict the average absolute value of the largest cost function partial derivative (i.e., $\max_{l m}|\partial_{l m}\widetilde{C}|$).
+This plot shows an exponential decay of the partial derivative with $p$ in accordance with Theorem~\ref{thm1}.

+Finally, in Fig.~\ref{fig:heuristics}(a) we contextualize our results with previously known two-sided bounds on classical polynomial-time performance.
+The lower bound corresponds to the performance guarantee of the classical Goemans-Williamson algorithm \cite{goemans1995improved}, whilst the upper bound is at the value $16/17$ which is the approximation ratio beyond which Max-Cut is known to be NP-hard \cite{arora1998proof,haastad2001some}.

+In our second setting we find complementary results.
+In Fig.~\ref{fig:heuristics2}(a) we observe that at a problem size of $8$ qubits or larger, 4 rounds of QAOA trained on the noisy circuit falls short of the performance guarantees of the classical Goemans-Williamson algorithm.
+As we increase the number of qubits, we also observe this increases the depth of the circuit linearly (Fig.~\ref{fig:heuristics2}(b)), thus confirming we are in a regime of NIBPs.

-The previous results show that training the QAOA in the presence of a realistic noise model significantly affects the performance, particularly as $p$ increases beyond a threshold value ($p=4$ in this case).
-The concentration of cost and the NIPB phenomenon are both clearly visible in our data, and they prevent us from obtaining large approximation ratios.
-Hence, noise appears to be a crucial factor to account for when attempting to understand the performance of QAOA.
+Our numerical results show that training the QAOA in the presence of a realistic noise model significantly affects the performance.
+The concentration of cost and the NIBP phenomenon are both also clearly visible in our data.
+Even though we observe performance for $n=5$ and $p=4$ that is NP-hard to achieve classically, any possible advantage would be lost for large problem sizes or circuit depth due to bad scaling.
+Hence, noise appears to be a crucial factor to account for when attempting to understand the performance of the QAOA.